-From the 6th of April 2016, all dogs must be microchipped and registered to an approved database by the time they are 8 weeks old.
+Since 6th of April 2016, all dogs are required to be microchipped and registered to an approved database by the time they are 8 weeks old.

 If a keeper of a dog which is not microchipped gets served with a notice requiring them to have the dog chipped, they will have 21 days to do this.